d2l-ai/d2l-en/chapter_preliminaries/probability.md

 The astute reader might have noticed that the diagnosis behaved like a classifier hiding in plain sight where our ability to decide whether a patient is healthy increases as we obtain more features (test outcomes).
-We will pick up this idea in :numref:`sec_naive_bayes`, where we will introduce naive Bayes classifiers, using the approximation that all features occur independently.

 ## Expectations